PricelessToolkit/LoraMailboxSensor-2.0/README.md

 1x MailboxSensor PCB

-# What Arduino pins to solder
+# Which Arduino pins to solder
 The board connects to the arduino via pins D2 D3 D9 D10 D11 D12 D13 A0 VCC GND

 # Scheme